 Statistics published in the Journal of Patient Safety show that 440,000 people in the U.S. die from preventable medical errors each year.
 These errors may occur due to negligence in the doctor’s original diagnosis and prescription.
 However, mistakes by pharmacists or nurses administering the drugs may be just as harmful.
 Patients hurt by these mistakes can suffer permanent disabilities or wrongful death.
 Depending on the circumstances, patients and their family members may have legal options to recover compensation.

-Our Georgia medical negligence lawyers have seen many cases where medication errors involving prescription or over-the-counter drugs cause serious injuries or wrongful death to trusting patients.
-Over the last four decades, Macon medical malpractice attorney Kathy McArthur has helped people in Georgia recover settlements or verdicts after medical errors devastated their health or harmed their loved ones.
+With offices in Atlanta and Macon, our medical negligence lawyers have seen many cases where medication errors involving prescription or over-the-counter drugs cause serious injuries or wrongful death to trusting patients.
+Over the last four decades, medical malpractice attorney Kathy McArthur has helped people in Georgia recover settlements or verdicts after medical errors devastated their health or harmed their loved ones.
 In one case, McArthur Law Firm recovered $5.2 million for a client harmed by medical negligence.
 If you suspect a preventable medication error caused your injuries or a loved one’s death, then we can help you find the answers you need and hold the liable party accountable for your damages.

 What Are Common Reasons for Medication Errors?